-- Distribution of funding to subgrantees for, at a minimum, all deployment projects on a reimbursable basis (which would allow the Eligible Entity to withhold funds if the subgrantee fails to take the actions the funds are meant to subsidize); - The inclusion of claw back provisions (i.e., provisions allowing recoupment of funds previously disbursed) in agreements between the Eligible Entity and any subgrantee; - Timely subgrantee reporting mandates; and - Robust subgrantee monitoring practices.
+- Distribution of funding to subgrantees for, at a minimum, all deployment projects on a reimbursable basis (which would allow the Eligible Entity to withhold funds if the subgrantee fails to take the actions the funds are meant to subsidize); - The inclusion of clawback provisions (i.e., provisions allowing recoupment of funds previously disbursed) in agreements between the Eligible Entity and any subgrantee; - Timely subgrantee reporting mandates; and - Robust subgrantee monitoring practices.

 Grant funds will be available to subgrantees after the effective date of the contract and can be requested by submitting a remittance request.
-Remittance requests must be submitted for reimbursable expenses.
+Remittance requests must be submitted for reimbursable expenses and not future expenditures.
 Subgrantees will submit remittance requests and match documentation.
-The last 10% of the grant award (not 10% from every granted remittance request) shall be retained until all contract obligations have been met.
+10% of the grant award shall be retained until all contract obligations have been met.
 The subgrantee must complete and submit a Cost Performance Index (CPI) form with every remittance.
 The Office of Broadband reserves the right to deny any remittance requests or request further explanation from projects with a CPI value of less than .9.
-Alternatively, the Office of Broadband will consider subgrantee requests receive remittances of BEAD funding based on performance of contract milestones.

-If before the Contract Period Performance Date, which is the contract period of performance end date may vary by project but cannot exceed the allowed project timeline of 4 years as outlined in the NOFO, the subgrantee does not meet at least ninety (90) percent of each of the key deliverables, the Office of Broadband shall promptly notify the subgrantee and may require the submission of a Corrective Action Plan.
+If before the Contract Period Performance Date the subgrantee does not meet at least ninety (90) percent of each of the key deliverables, the Office of Broadband shall promptly notify the subgrantee and may require the submission of a Corrective Action Plan.
 The Office of Broadband reserves the right to recoup funds from the subgrantee.
 Such repayment shall be due from the subgrantee within thirty (30) days of the notice to recoup funds.
 If any repayment due is not made by the subgrantee when due, the Office of Broadband may determine that further collection action is required and may refer the matter to the Office of the Attorney General (the "OAG") for collection.